Private rent and house prices, UK: September 2024

 2. UK private rent and house prices

-The full UK House Price Index report and monthly data are published by HM Land Registry.
+HM Land Registry publishes the full UK House Price Index report and monthly data.

 Our new local housing statistics tool summarises the latest private rents and house price statistics for local areas.

-Since the Price Index of Private Rents (PIPR) measures rent price changes of the entire privately-rented stock, changes in new-let annual inflation from supply and demand pressures take time to be reflected in PIPR.
+Changes in new-let annual inflation take time to be reflected in the Price Index of Private Rents (PIPR), because PIPR measures the average price change of the entire privately rented stock.
 For more information, see our Measuring the UK housing market blog post.

-In their March 2024 UK Residential Market Survey, the Royal Institution of Chartered Surveyors (RICS) reported rising tenant demand and, for the 20th consecutive month, declining volume of new landlord instructions.
-Because of this imbalance, their respondents continue to expect rents to rise over the coming months.
+In their August 2024 UK Residential Market Survey, the Royal Institution of Chartered Surveyors (RICS) reported that tenant demand increased slightly during August, but new landlord instructions decreased.

 Back to table of contents